CptHilda0079/CptHilda0079.github.io/_posts/2024-01-07-TryHackMe-Agent_Sudo.md

 └─$ echo "QXJlYTUx" | base64 -d
 Area51
 ```
 Area51 is our password.
-We can now look into the alien picture using steghide.
+We can now look at the alien picture using Steghide.
 ```
 └─$ steghide extract -sf cute-alien.jpg
 Enter passphrase: